 You can also hire Paragon Guides for all kinds of summer adventures.
 They’ll take you hiking, mountain biking, fly-fishing, and rock climbing depending on your interests.
-If you’re really adventurous, you can even take a multi-day trek into the remote Rocky Mountain wilderness with llamas and stay in the 10th Mountain Division Hut System.
-The huts are remnants from the army division’s vigorous training during World War II and are a neat historical shelter for back country exploration.
+For the adventurous, take a multi-day trek into the remote Rocky Mountain wilderness with llamas.
+Visit the huts, remnants from the army division’s vigorous training during World War II.

-I was not quite that hardcore, and instead chose a moderate half-day hike on the Gore Creek Trail with guide Donny Shefchik leading the way.
-The day before our hike, Donny called me to discuss my fitness level, the weather forecast, and where I wanted to go, and I so appreciated the personalization.
+I chose a moderate half-day hike on the Gore Creek Trail with guide Donny Shefchik leading the way.
+The day before, I discussed my fitness level, the weather forecast, and where I wanted to go.
 This was my first visit to Vail, so I left it up to him.
-In late May, we still saw quite a bit of snow, but also the first wildflowers of the season and budding aspen trees.
-Donny was incredibly knowledgeable – he’s hiked this trail countless times over the decades, and pointed out a couple of his favorite fishing and camping spots along with wild strawberries.
+Donny was incredibly knowledgeable.
+He’s hiked this trail countless times over the decades.
+He pointed out a couple of his favorite fishing and camping spots along with wild strawberries.

 Where to Spa

-Vail truly offers the best of both worlds in terms of pure nature and luxurious pampering, as evidenced by the Four Seasons Vail Spa, one of only two Forbes five-star spas in Colorado.
-Spa facilities, including wet and dry saunas, whirlpools, and cold plunge pools are open to all guests, even without booking a treatment.
-You’ll want to indulge in a facial here though.
+Vail truly offers the best of both worlds in terms of pure nature and luxurious pampering.
+The Four Seasons Vail Spa is one of only two Forbes five-star spas in Colorado.
+Spa facilities, including wet and dry saunas, whirlpools, and cold plunge pools are open to all guests.

 For a smaller, more intimate experience, Bloom Spa at The Sebastian offers unique treatments utilizing local ingredients.
-A body polish with indigenous wildflowers or a pedicure with a locally brewed Crazy Mountain Pale Ale beer bath for your toes wouldn’t be found anywhere but Vail.
 Several treatments help protect your skin and body from the natural elements and high elevation.
-If your skin is feeling parched, the Blossom Renewal shea butter body wrap will do wonders in both relaxing your muscles and restoring moisture.

 Where to Dine

-Sweet Basil is akin to Gramercy Tavern in Vail – it’s been around since 1977 and serves the most memorable and mouthwatering food in town.
-The white tablecloths disappeared a year and a half ago, so the focus is squarely on the innovative, bright flavors in each of executive chef Paul Anders’ dishes as opposed to the formality of classic fine dining.
-Each dish is complex – utilizing unique flavors like black lime dusted compressed mangoes in an arugula kale salad or crispy oysters and nuoac cham with cashews and grilled organic salmon – pushing Sweet Basil to the level of top restaurants in big cities like Chicago, New York, and San Francisco.
+Sweet Basil is akin to Gramercy Tavern in Vail.
+It’s been around since 1977 and serves the most memorable and mouthwatering food in town.
+The focus is squarely on the innovative, bright flavors in each of executive chef Paul Anders’ dishes.
+Each dish is complex and utilizes unique flavors like black lime dusted compressed mangoes. .
 Save room for the signature sticky toffee pudding that’s been on the menu for more than 20 years.
-Pastry Chef Amanda Andrews has put her own twist on the classic by topping the decadent cake with brown sugar rum ice cream and peanut brittle.
+Pastry Chef Amanda Andrews has put her own twist on the decadent cake with brown sugar rum ice cream and peanut brittle.

 Terra Bistro is another great option, especially if you seek out organic, sustainable food.
 Bread service doesn’t come with butter here, but a housemade dal spread in chili oil.
-Eating healthfully has never been this easy and delicious – start with house sprouted quinoa butter lettuce cups with balsamic macerated tomatoes and avocado followed by local trout stuffed with golden raisins and pine nuts.
+Eating healthy is easy here.
+House sprouted quinoa butter lettuce cups with balsamic macerated tomatoes is a special.
+Also a treat is the avocado followed by local trout stuffed with golden raisins and pine nuts.
 A small scoop of passion fruit sorbet will cleanse the palate and offer a guiltless sweet respite.

 Carnivores will love Flame, the only restaurant in the Vail Valley with its own dry-aging meat locker.
 There are a half dozen housemade rubs and sauces to dress your bison, lamb and steak just how you like.
 The garden chimichurri was a perfectly herbaceous accent to marbled Rosen Farms lamb chops.
-Get a side of crispy kimchi Brussels sprouts and a glass of Four Seasons’ exclusive Iconoclast Cabernet Sauvignon to complement the juicy meat.
+Get a side of crispy kimchi Brussels sprouts plus the Four Seasons’ exclusive Iconoclast Cabernet Sauvignon.